Difference Between Steel and Copper

 Initially, it is made up of more than two or more metals.
 This metal is considered really efficient for construction purposes.

 Since there is a presence of iron in steel, it can rust when it comes in contact with dust.
 Steel is said to be a conductor of electricity.
-Steel is said to be magnetic, and when this metal is heated, it can be turned into any kind of shape and size as per a person’s convenience.
+Steel is said to be magnetic, and when this metal is heated, it can be turned into any shape and size at a person’s convenience.

-There is a unique magnetic property that is present in steel which makes it recyclable.
+A unique magnetic property is present in steel, making it recyclable.

-This kind of metal is often observed to be used in the making of automobile things, steel doors, steel handles, vessels made out of steel, furniture as well as crockery.
+This kind of metal is observed to be used in making automobile things, steel doors, steel handles, vessels made out of steel, furniture, and crockery.

 When this metal is allowed or mixed with chromium, it is essential to be used for surgical implants.
 Steel can be healthy and carry out fatigue.